pali-english/pali-english.github.io/README.md

 like plucking an autumn lotus.
 Foster only the path to peace,
 the quenching the Holy One taught.

+    Ucchinda sinehamattano, Kumudaṁ sāradikaṁva pāṇinā;
+        Ucchinda: cut out, remove
+        sinehamattano: fondness for oneself, self-love
+        Kumudaṁ: an autumn lotus
+        sāradikaṁva: as if, like, similar to
+        pāṇinā: with hand, by the hand

+    Santimaggameva brūhaya, Nibbānaṁ sugatena desitaṁ.
+        Santimaggameva: only the path to peace, the peaceful path indeed
+        brūhaya: foster, cultivate, promote
+        Nibbānaṁ: quenching, cessation (a state of liberation in Buddhism)
+        sugatena: by the Holy One, by the well-gone one
+        desitaṁ: taught, instructed

 Idha vassaṁ vasissāmi,
 idha hemantagimhisu;